-UW’s Hopkins out to show last season an anomaly
+UW’s Mike Hopkins out to show that last season’s struggles were an anomaly

 It was wondrous to watch what Hopkins did with the players his predecessor, Lorenzo Romar, recruited when he arrived at Washington.
 The Huskies’ zone defense helped turn Matisse Thybulle into a star, as he tallied more than three steals and two blocks per game en route to becoming National Defensive Player of the Year.

-But could Hopkins have the same success with his own recruits?
+But could Hopkins have the same success with his recruits?
 Could he create as well as he could develop?

 These are the questions that linger above the coach as he enters his fourth year on the job.
 In hopes of proving that last season was simply an anomaly, this could be Hopkins’ defining season.